takemaru/graphillion/README.md

 Graphillion allows you to dump a graphset to a file, and to load it from the file.
-Dumping and loading operations must be done together with pkckling the universe; see the library reference in detail.
+Dumping and loading operations must be done together with pickling the universe; see the library reference in detail.

 | Method        | Description                       |
 | :------------ | :-------------------------------- |